adhbh/ewa-graphql/Readme.md

 npm install --save-dev babel-cli babel-preset-es2015
 ```

-Let us quickly create an HTTP server using express that listens to port `7600`.
+Let us use `express` to create an HTTP server that listens to port `7600`.
 In ewa-graphql folder, create a new file named `server.js` with contents:

 ```
 import express from 'express'